mozilla/normandy/compose/README.md

-This is a repo to hold all the bits to get a prod-like Normandy running using [Docker Compose][].
+This project holds all the bits to get a prod-like Normandy running using [Docker Compose][].

 1. Install [Docker][] and Docker Compose, and start the Docker daemon (possibly via [Docker Machine][]).